-But then the link is to a 2007 (must have been a good year!) video commenting on a bill that George W. Bush was promoting at the time, stripped of all the context that would indicate it was from 2007.
+What's next is a link to a 2007 video commenting on a bill that George W. Bush was promoting at the time, stripped of anything that suggested its Bush era origin.
+This is a good example of repurposing.
 A good rule of thumb is, if it's from CNN news, try to find a copy on a CNN web site, don't settle for some mysterious You Tube link.

 Queen Pelosi wasn't happy with the small USAF C-20B jet, Gulfstream III, that comes with the Speaker's job ...
 OH NO!
 Queen Pelosi was aggravated that this little jet had to stop to refuel, so she ordered a Big Fat, 200-seat, USAF C-32, Boeing 757 jet that could get her back to California without stopping!
 I understand that a former Speaker of the House, Newt Gingrich, flew commerical most of the time.This is followed by a lot of naive sounding huffing and puffing as if the writer totally believed the previous lines: